Rolf Santesson: Recognition

 Santesson has been recognized for his intuitive approach in assessing phylogenetic relationships amongst lichens.
 As Robert Lücking has noted, "he was the first to predict that species with different ascospores but otherwise similar characters, so-called sporomorphs, form closely related series."
 Although this concept had been largely neglected by other taxonomists, his theory was validated decades later with the use of molecular phylogenetics in the genus Thelotrema.

 Santesson was awarded the Acharius Medal in 1992 for his lifetime contributions to lichenology.
 He had a Festschrift dedicated to him for his 80th birthday in 1997.
 He was a member of the Royal Swedish Academy of Sciences and an Honorary Member of the British Lichen Society.

 Eponymy

-Santesson has had four genera named in his honour:
+Santesson has had five genera named in his honour: